June 24, 2010

 Facebook also works as a news filter.
 Why sift through the news about the uprising in Honduras, when my Facebook friends who are area experts post links to news articles with the heading: “A must-read about the Honduran coup.”
 Others might post links with the heading: “Best article I have read on the Sotomayor hearing.”
 There’s the article to read on that one!
 And, I can return the favor when I come across articles in my areas of expertise.

-Facebook is also a networking tool, and any academic should know the importance of networking.
-If I have an article published, I can post a link to it, and the 100-plus academics who I count among my “friends” have access to my latest work.
+Facebook is also a networking tool, and any academic should know the importance of strong and weak ties.
+Facebook works great for discovering “weak ties.”
+Recently, I wanted to meet the author of a successful book to ask her some questions about publishing.
+I looked her up on Facebook and discovered that we had two friends in common.
+I emailed one of them and asked for an introduction.
+Two days later, we were in direct email contact.
+If I have an article published in a scholarly journal or a political blog, I can post a link to it, and the 200-plus academics who I count among my “friends” have access to my latest work.
 I also advertise this blog on Facebook.
-More than half of the people who access this site access it through Facebook.
+More than half of the people who access this website access it through Facebook.

 Overall, I find Facebook to be a useful tool to keep me connected to my friends and family, whether I am in Lawrence, Kansas, Kingston, Jamaica, or Washington, DC.